 Red and Green Christmas Nail Combinations

 Plaid patterns using red and green give cozy winter vibes.
 Use striping tape to create intersecting lines, fill in with alternating colors.
 Seal everything with glossy topcoat.
-This design takes patience but lasts beautifully once properly cured.
+This design requires patience but lasts beautifully once properly cured.

 Glitter and Sparkle Christmas Nail Ideas